 |MCS 5503||Intelligent Systems|

-Admission to the Master of Science in Mechatronics Systems Engineering program requires:
+Admission to the Master of Science in Mechatronic Systems Engineering program requires:

 - Submission of the Application for Graduate Admission;

-- A Bachelor of Science in Mechanical Engineering, Electrical and Computer Engineering, or equivalent degree from an ABET-accredited college or university;
+- A Bachelor of Science in Mechanical Engineering, Electrical and Computer Engineering, or equivalent degree from an accredited (or equivalent) university (minimum GPA of 3.0);

 - A statement of purpose that includes personal and professional achievements or goals.